 - The Naughtiest Girl Marches On

-I have found all six of these in my library (I was briefly confused by the numbering, as I was calculating 3 original books + 6 continuations = 9, but it is 10 if you include Here’s the Naughtiest Girl as #4, which the latest publishing run has) and I couldn’t resist borrowing them all and I hope to start reviewing them soon.
+I have found all six of these in my library (I was briefly confused by the numbering, as I was calculating 3 original books + 6 continuations = 9, but it is 10 if you include Here’s the Naughtiest Girl as #4, which the latest publishing run has) and I couldn’t resist borrowing them all and I have so far reviewed the first three.

 New Adventures of the Wishing Chair by Narinder Dhami (2009)

 There are also more Wishing Chair books by Narinder Dhami, than there are by Blyton.
 Dhami has written six (rather short) titles while there are only two by Blyton.
 They are not a continuation of Peter and Mollie’s stories but the Wishing Chair is found (presumably a very long time later) by Jessica and Jack who also have adventures with it.

 - The Island of Surprises

 Noddy and the Farmyard Muddle by Sophie Smallwood (2009)

 Sophie Smallwood is Enid Blyton’s granddaughter (by her daughter Imogen), and she wrote the 25th Noddy book, which I thought was very good if not a seamless entry to the series.

 Lallemand wrote 12 new Secret Seven books in French, nine of which have been translated into English – by Anthea Bell again.

 The ones in English are: